yokonten/coding-challenge/README.md

 ```

-This runs both SCSS and TypeScript compilation:
+This runs both SCSS and TypeScript compilation.